cv4dt/cv4dt.github.io/content/projects/cv/index.md

 Papers are in the making to expand this line of research.

 ---

+### 🏁 Sim2Real 3D Domain Gap

+We still observe large domain gaps between simulated and real-world data, hampering application of simulated data into real-world challenges and many downstream tasks.
+We believe in the power of *diffusion models* to cater for this gap.
+Preliminary results, building a framework for running simulations within the unique real-world city twin are here: [*arXiv:2505.17959*](https://arxiv.org/abs/2505.17959)

+One paper is under review, while another draft is in preparation.

+---

 ### 🧭 6DoF Estimation Using Structured 3D Models